balena-io-modules/ui-shared-components/src/components/Code/Readme.md

-This component will display a text as code:
+This component will display a text as code: change test

 ```jsx
 <Code>var test = 'I'm a string'</Code>